Learning the Relation between Code Features and Code Transforms with Structured Prediction: Structured Prediction of Repair Transform Using CRFs

 \textbf{Observation-based Feature Functions.} After analyzing the characteristics, the observation function $\emph{q} (\textbf{n}_{c})$ can then be designed as indicator function of the characteristics.
 Let $\emph{C}^L= \{\emph{c}^i\}_{i=1}^n$ denote the set of characteristics we have established for node whose label is \emph{L}.
-For an AST node \emph{n} and a certain characteristic $\emph{c} \in \emph{C}^{L}$, we define the direct observation function and inverse observation function as follows:
+For a node \emph{n} and a characteristic $\emph{c} \in \emph{C}^{L}$, we define the observation function as follows:

 Then, we need to correlate the observation function with repair transforms.
 For different types of nodes, the set of possible repair transforms on them are different.
-To see what transforms are possible for a certain node, we make use of information from the training data.
+To see what transforms are possible for a certain node, we make use of information from the training data $\emph{D}= \{\langle \textbf{t}^i, \textbf{n}^i\rangle\}_{i=1}^m$ of \emph{m} samples.
 For repair transform prediction problem, the training data $\emph{D}= \{\langle \textbf{t}^i, \textbf{n}^i\rangle\}_{i=1}^m$ consists of \emph{m} buggy programs where for each program, the repair transforms required to fix the bug are associated to appropriate AST nodes.
 For an AST node $n \in \textbf{n}$, we use \emph{t(n)} to denote the associated repair transform on it, and we define the viable transform set for a node whose label is \emph{L} as follows:

 That is, we deem a repair transform possible for a certain type of node when we have observed the occurrence of this at least once in the training data.

-We finally define observation-based feature functions on top of the observation functions and the viable transform set.
-Let $\gamma$ represent the set of possible labels for a node, we define observation-based direct feature function and observation-based inverse feature function as follows:
+Let $\gamma$ represent the set of possible labels for a node, we finally define observation-based feature functions on top of the observation functions and the viable transform set as follows:

 Intuitively speaking, for each possible repair transform \emph{t} on a node whose label is \emph{L}, we associate it with each of the characteristics we have designed for nodes with label \emph{L} to form a feature function.
 Through training on big data, we can get weights for different transform-characteristic pairs.
-The direct and inverse feature functions explore the correlation in different direction.